 Rachel Kottler: Oh my goodness.
 We got over 10,000 photos sent in the first time we did it after marriage equality at year end in December.
 So, that was two years ago, and our plan was to make a video (which we did make), but we did not expect you know over 10,000 to be sent in; that’s a lot of photographs and would be pretty impossible to fit 10,000 to a quick one-minute video reel.
 So, we made a video, but then we made Facebook albums to show all of the photos that we received so that we were able to show the photos for everybody who chose to go out of their way and participate and send in those pictures.

 Dolph Goldenburg: I love that you did that, what great cultivation.
 That’s incredible.
-Rachel, we’re at that point of the show where it is time for me to switch over and ask you the Off-the-Map question, and, if you are a first time listener, this is a question that we ask every guest it’s a different question each time that allows you to get to know the guest a little bit more as a person.
+Rachel, we’re at that point of the show where it is time for me to switch over and ask you the Off-the-Map question, and, if you are a first time listener, this is a question that we ask every guest that allows you to get to know the guest a little bit more as a person.
 So, Rachel, I know that you taught in Houston for two years with Teach for America.
-My question to you is how is wrangling a class of first graders like wrangling a pool of recurring donors?
+My question to you is, how is wrangling a class of first graders like wrangling a pool of recurring donors?

 Dolph Goldenburg: I love that you know about maybe 30 years ago there was a book by Robert Fulghum that the title of which was Everything I Needed to Know I Learned in Kindergarten.
 Maybe your book will be Everything I Needed to Know as a Fundraiser I Learned Teaching First Grade.